 Once you’ve completed the survey, you will have the option of providing your email address to be entered into a drawing administered by SOMA Strategies to win 1 of 10 $100 VISA gift cards.
 If you choose to enter, your email address will not be sold, kept, or stored; email addresses are used only to randomly draw the winners and notify them of their prize.

 Depression affects millions of people in our country and so many young people are suffering in silence.
-Whether it’s you, a child or a loved one who is suffering from depression, it’s my hope that this article helps you to recognize common warning signs and inspires you to help those suffering from depression, especially teens and college students.
+Whether it’s you, a child or a loved one who is suffering from depression, it’s my hope that this article helps you to recognize common warning signs.
+Moreover, inspire you to help those suffering from depression, especially teens and college students.

 You can learn more about my brand partner Med-IQ here.